Doctor Who in the United States and Canada: 2005–06: Series 1

 In 2005, media reports suggested that the Sci Fi Channel had expressed interest in the picking up the 2005 series revival, but ultimately did not do so that year.
 The CBC subsequently became the only North American broadcaster carrying the program that year, debuting it on 5 April 2005 to strong ratings.
-The Canadian broadcasts are formatted slightly differently than the UK version, with the addition of commercial breaks, introductions specially recorded by Christopher Eccleston (Billie Piper also recorded an additional one for the Christmas special) and behind-the-scenes footage during the closing credits (mostly taken from Doctor Who Confidential) in order to pad the 45-minute instalments to fill a 60-minute time-slot.
+The Canadian broadcasts are formatted slightly differently from the British version, with the addition of commercial breaks, introductions specially recorded by Christopher Eccleston (Billie Piper also recorded an additional one for the Christmas special) and behind-the-scenes footage during the closing credits (mostly taken from Doctor Who Confidential) in order to pad the 45-minute instalments to fill a 60-minute time-slot.

-Initially, the Region 1 DVD release announced for 14 February 2006 was limited to Canada, with the US release delayed until a broadcaster could be found.
-When none seemed forthcoming, BBC Worldwide announced that the US DVD release would be available at the same time as the Canadian one.
-In the interim, however, Series 1 was picked up by Sci Fi, so while the Canadian DVD release went ahead as scheduled the US DVD release was pushed back to 4 July 2006.
+Initially, the Region 1 DVD release announced for 14 February 2006 was limited to Canada, with the American release delayed until a broadcaster could be found.
+When none seemed forthcoming, BBC Worldwide announced that the American DVD release would be available at the same time as the Canadian one.
+In the interim, however, Series 1 was picked up by Sci Fi, so while the Canadian DVD release went ahead as scheduled the American DVD release was pushed back to 4 July 2006.
 Series 1 began airing on Sci Fi on 17 March 2006.

-In the Sci Fi Channel's broadcasts of Series 1, the episodes (which appear to run off the same master tapes used in Canada) were edited for time, and for added commercial breaks, although the cuts made for US broadcast appear to differ from those made for Canadian television.
-With commercials, the total runtime per episode is one hour.
-In addition, the "Next Time" trailers are edited out in favour of original Sci Fi teasers run on the right two-thirds of the screen while the original credits are "crushed" to the left.
+In the Sci Fi Channel’s broadcasts of Series 1, the episodes—apparently sourced from the same master tapes used in Canada—were edited both for time and to accommodate additional commercial breaks.
+These edits differ somewhat from those made for Canadian broadcasts.
+With commercials included, each episode runs for a total of one hour.
+Furthermore, the original “Next Time” trailers were removed and replaced with Sci Fi–produced teasers displayed on the right two-thirds of the screen, while the original credits were compressed to the left side.

 The initial Sci Fi Channel broadcasts of Series 1 attained an average Nielsen Rating of 1.3, representing 1.5 million viewers in total.

 Although these ratings were less than those reached by Sci Fi's original series Battlestar Galactica, Stargate SG-1 and Stargate Atlantis, they reflect a 44% increase in ratings and a 56% increase in viewership over the same timeslot in the second quarter of 2005, as well as increases of 56% and 57% in two key demographics.